 That is when I realised the importance of learning how to say “Vegetarian only – no seafood, no meat” in the language that is spoken in the country you are visiting.
 I do not recall where I read it but that is definitely some good advice.
 I ended up buying nothing since I could not figure out what was vegetarian nor could I make the person at the counter understand.

 I got robbed the same night and I completely forgot to eat anything by the time I got to the hostel.

 Once I was done sulking the next day, I went looking for food.
-That is when I realized how Madrid was a paradise for food lovers, even for vegetarians.
+That is when I realised how Madrid was a paradise for food lovers, even for vegetarians.
 I stayed here for 4 days and every day I ate something different to test my taste palette.

 Since I was staying around Plaza Mayor, options were unlimited with both Puerta Del Sol and Gran Via being, walking distance from where I stayed.
 But my favourite place to eat in Madrid was the Mercado San Miguel market.
 It is a gourmet tapas (appetiser or snacks) market and it had a wide array of tapas and desserts to eat.
 One thing to note is that it is always crowded.

 I did try a wide array of vegetarian tapas and I loved most of them.
 I did try the Vegetarian Paella, which is a Spanish rice dish that is similar to the Indian biriyani.
 The only problem with paella is that it usually comes in sharing portions and I did not find people to share it with.